-reservations and of conditional interpretative declarations respectively, the Commission is considering the possibility of not including in its draft Guide to Practice guidelines specifically relating to conditional interpretative declarations.'127 It was only in 2010, when it had become clear that these declarations followed the same legal regime as reservations, 128 that the Commission dropped all the draft guidelines already adopted in this respect and adopted paragraph 2 of guideline 1.4 according to which: 'Conditional interpretative declarations are subject to the rules applicable to reservations.'
+rather quickly appeared that, in spite of the variance in the definition, conditional interpretative declarations 'behave' exactly as reservations; this is why, in 2001, the Commission decided that '[s]hould this assimilation be confirmed in regard to the effects of reservations and of conditional interpretative declarations respectively, the Commission is considering the possibility of not including in its draft Guide to Practice guidelines specifically relating to conditional interpretative declarations followed the same legal regime as reservations, that the Commission dropped all the draft guidelines already adopted in this respect and adopted paragraph 2 of guideline 1.4, according to which '[c]onditional interpretative declarations are subject to the rules applicable to reservations'.

-Concerning the definition of reservations properly said, three main points can be made.
+Concerning the definition of reservations itself, three main points can be made.

-First, I had - and from the very beginning of the research -, deliberately envisaged to clearly distinguish between the definition of reservations and the issue of their validity.
-Going even further, I was - and am still - convinced that you can decide whether a reservation is valid or not, only if you define the controversial statement as a reservation; in other terms, the definition must cover valid as well as invalid reservations.
+First, I had - and from the very beginning of the research - deliberately envisaged clearly distinguishing between the definition of reservations and the issue of their validity.
+Going even further, I was - and am still - convinced that you can decide whether a reservation is valid or not only if you define the controversial statement as a reservation; in other terms, the definition must cover valid as well as invalid reservations.
 'It is only once a particular instrument has been defined as a reservation (or an interpretative declaration, either simple or conditional) that one can decide whether it is valid, evaluate its legal scope and determine its effect.
-However, this validity and these effects are not otherwise affected by the definition, which requires only that the relevant rules be applied.'129 I must say that, although I considered this point as self-evident, I had to battle hard against several colleagues who had difficulties in accepting this, for me elementary, reasoning.130
+However, this validity and these effects are not otherwise affected by the definition, which requires only that the relevant rules be applied.'
+I must say that, although I considered this point to be self-evident, I had to battle hard against several colleagues who had difficulty in accepting this, for me, elementary, reasoning.